AG2048/engsci-2t6-bot/README.md

   - The IDs of the roles that have administrative privileges.
 This can be found by right-clicking on the role and selecting "Copy Role ID".
 - COMMAND_PREFIX=<COMMAND_PREFIX>
   - The prefix that the bot will use to identify commands.
 This can be any string of characters.
+- LOG_CHANNEL_ID
+  - The ID of the channel that the bot will log activities to.
+This can be found by right-clicking on the channel and selecting "Copy ID".
+- BANNED_ROLE_ID
+  - The ID of the role that the bot will assign to banned users.
+It is assumed that members with this role can no longer send messages.
+This can be found by right-clicking on the role and selecting "Copy Role ID".
+- REASON_OF_BAN_CHANNEL_ID
+  - The ID of the channel that the bot will send the reason of the ban to.
+This can be found by right-clicking on the channel and selecting "Copy ID".
+- AUTO_BAN_NUMBER_OF_REPEAT_IN_SAME_CHANNEL
+  - The number of identical messages sent to the same channel within a short period of time to be considered suspicious.
+- AUTO_BAN_NUMBER_OF_DIFFERENT_CHANNEL_REPEAT
+  - The number of channels identical messages are sent within a short period of time to be considered suspicious.
+- AUTO_BAN_CHARACTER_LENGTH_MINIMUM
+  - The minimum number of characters a message must have to be considered suspicious.
+- AUTO_BAN_DETECTION_PERIOD_MINUTES
+  - The period of time in minutes to check for suspicious messages.
+- AUTO_BAN_NEW_USER_THRESHOLD_SECONDS
+  - The number of seconds after joining the server for a message to be considered suspicious.

 # Functionalities
 We plan to incorporate the following features into our Discord bot.
 Additional functionalities may be added as we see fit (or as you suggest!).